7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 6) Don’t Take Any Naps Once You Wake Up

-No matter how much drowsy you’re feeling, wait for your intended bed-time.
+No matter how much drowsy you’re feeling, wait for your intended bedtime.
 Else it will be harder to fall asleep early if you usually have trouble falling asleep on time or do not have the habit of sleeping early.

 7) Don’t Skip Weekends

 For most people, their usual sleep routine goes out of the window on the weekends.
-Late night hangouts with friends, dinner with family, movie nights, you name it.
+Late-night hangouts with friends, dinner with family, movie nights, you name it.

 As you are in the process of building this habit of sleeping early, you must remain consistent for at least 4-6 weeks.